MichaelMullet/100-days-of-code/log.md

 **Today's progress**: Today was figuring out how to make a decent nav bar, and struggled more with page layout.
 Floats, divs, images, flexbox, and lists, oh my!

 **Thoughts**: This is harder than I thought it would be.
 Hopefully I finish this soon so I can move on!

+### Day 17: June 19, Saturday

+**Today's progress**: I tried to make a diagonal div with a gradient for the front page, which is harder than it looks.
+I ended up using background images.
+Also found out how to eliminate the margin and padding of the body element!

+**Thoughts**: Progress is slow, maybe I shouldn't have tried to make this design perfect.